brianhouse/ART492/contract.md

 - Date
 - Title
 - Medium
-- Dimension (Height x Width x Depth) in inches
+- Dimensions (height x width x depth in inches)

 Please be sure that you follow this format and pay particular attention to dimensions, which provide orientation information about your artwork.
 The installer may go by this document when installing the show.